notional-labs/notional/incidents/riseup-for-adi.md

 ## Advice

 Look I'm a person who has failed a lot.
 I have failed at various and sundry things and succeeded in a couple of things which is fairly normal for entrepreneurs.
 Bucky ICF is not going well for you.
 I see in your commentary online, the exact things that are causing the ICF to have problems.
 Like why is the ICF having difficulty?
 Well, you have created a bit of a buck passing culture.
-The people who are fighting against that buck passing culture inside of IG, I don't feel that they're getting the necessary support and I feel that that is ultimately what caused the recent difficulties surrounding the choice of SDK used by CW.
+The people who are fighting against that buck passing culture inside of IG, I don't feel that they're getting the necessary support and I feel that is ultimately what caused the recent difficulties surrounding the choice of SDK used by CW.

 CW in my opinion, should rightly be merged into the main line SDK.
 Doesn't really matter to me whether that's the osmosis SDK or the cosmos SDK but commercial interests are without a doubt going to pull me to whichever SDK is most closely bound to CW itself because it's just that compelling and it does deserve support.
 My nightmare scenario is where I look around and I watch myself and colleagues invest time and energy and money only to be stopped by the negative political environment that you have created inside the ICF.